citp/privacy-policy-historical/t/th/thi/thingamajob.com.md

-> *The following text is extracted and transformed from the thingamajob.com privacy policy that was archived on 2008-05-09.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20080509132902id_/http%3A//www.thingamajob.com/Privacy.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the thingamajob.com privacy policy that was archived on 2008-12-16.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20081216165103id_/http%3A//www.thingamajob.com/Privacy.aspx) for the most accurate reproduction.*

-# Feel confident when you search job listings, and post your resume- Thingamajob is committed to your privacy
+# Thingamajob protects your privacy, learn more about our hiring policy.

 [Canadian Users Click Here](https://web.archive.org/Canada-Privacy.aspx)